 - Illegal substances or mood-altering drugs (including over-the-counter products that may alter mood such as kratom)

-- Weapons (toys – paintball guns, bb guns etc. are NOT permitted)
+- Weapons (including toys like paintball guns, bb guns etc. are NOT permitted)

 - Narcotic medications (including medicinal/licensed marijuana)